Conticop/Spadecs/README.md

 # Spadecs
 [![Build Status](https://github.com/Conticop/Spadecs/workflows/CI/badge.svg?branch=master)](https://github.com/Conticop/Spadecs/commits/master)
-An attempt to bring C# scripting into classic "Ace of Spades" (0.x) servers ❤️
+An attempt to bring .NET scripting into classic "Ace of Spades" (0.x) servers ❤️
+The goal is to be able to use C# (or any .NET language) for scripting server-side.

+### Why?
+Because we can... (and because I'm noobmen at Python 😆)
+But, mainly because I want to learn some Python.
+Oh, and by the way I also want to make hot-reloading possible.
+Hot-reloading means as you make changes to the server-code while it is running, you would see those changes applied immediately on the server.
+Wouldn't that be cool? 😎
+I will try my best to support all server implementations, and do it cross-platform and architecture independent.
+Current targets:
+- PySpades (Python 2) on Windows/Linux/Mac | x86, x64
+- PySnip (Python 2) on Windows/Linux/Mac | x86, x64
+- piqueserver (Python 3) on Windows/Linux/Mac | x86, x64

 ## Installing
 **If you want to manually build Spadecs from source:**